hsrs-cz/Micka/README.md

 1. Download the code from github and put to any directory at your web.
 2. Run `composer install` at this directory.
 (It will install Nette and other PHP components.)
 3. Run SQL scripts located in install directory at PostgreSQL console or admin tool.
-4. Edit `app/config/local.neon` file for access to database, your contact details etc.
+4. Rename `app/config/local.neon.dist` to `app/config/local.neon` and edit it for access to your database, your contact information etc.
+5. Make the directories `log` and `temp` writable for the web server